 More information on the DBS can be found HERE.

-A copy of the School’s [Recruitment of Applicants with a Criminal Record Policy can be provided on request.
+A copy of the School’s Recruitment of Applicants with a Criminal Record Policy can be provided on request.

 Childcare Disqualification Requirements

 In addition to undertaking checks to ensure that members of staff are suitable to work with children, schools are also specifically required to establish that members of staff are not disqualified from working with children who have not yet reached the age of 8 in order to comply with the Childcare Act 2006 and the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018.